mlswg/mls-protocol/draft-ietf-mls-protocol.md

 As soon as a group member consumes a value they MUST immediately delete (all representations of) that value.
-This is crucial to ensuring Forward Secrecy for past messages.
-Members MAY keep unconsumed values around for some reasonable amount of time even if their generating secret was already consumed (e.g. due to out of order message delivery).
+This is crucial to ensuring forward secrecy for past messages.
+Members MAY keep unconsumed values around for some reasonable amount of time to handle out-of-order message delivery.

 For example, suppose a group member encrypts or (successfully) decrypts a message using the j-th key and nonce in the i-th ratchet.
 Then, for that